ADDICTIONS FOUNDATION OF MANITOBA

 - Ethical Conduct and Professionalism

 - Teamwork and Cooperation

 - Crisis Intervention

-It is AFM’s practice to request a criminal record check and conduct and child abuse registry check prior to finalizing the appointment of successful candidates.
+It is an AFM practice to request a criminal record check and conduct a child abuse registry check prior to finalizing the appointment of successful candidates.

 Addictions Foundation of Manitoba

 We thank all applicants for their interest in employment with the Addictions Foundation of Manitoba however only those selected for further consideration will be contacted

 The Addictions Foundation of Manitoba values diversity and lived experience